Skip to Content

 At the New Hampshire Highland Games and Festival, there are traditional events like highland games competitions, vendors selling Scottish goods, whisky tastings, Scottish and Celtic musicians and dancers, and sheepdog trials.

-In 2022, the event took place September 16-18 at Loon Mountain in Lincoln, NH.
+In 2023, the New Hampshire Highland Games and Festival takes place September 15 – 17 at Loon Mountain in Lincoln, NH.

 Go for a hike